mistydemeo/tigerbrew/share/doc/homebrew/Python-for-Formula-Authors.md

 To add an option to a formula to build Python bindings, use `depends_on :python => :recommended` and install the bindings conditionally on `build.with? "python"` in your `install` method.

-Python bindings should be optional because if the formula is bottled, any `:recommended` or mandatory dependencies on `:python` are always resolved by installing the Homebrew `python` formula, which will upset users that prefer to use the system Python.
+Python bindings should be optional because if the formula is bottled, any `:recommended` or mandatory dependencies on `:python` are always resolved by installing the Tigerbrew `python` formula, which will upset users that prefer to use the system Python.
 This is because we cannot generally create a binary package that works against both versions of Python.

 ## Dependencies